codeforamerica/style-guide/_components/type.md

 </div>

 ## Text Styles
+{: .styleguide-heading }

 <div class="preview">
-  <p class="lead-in">This is a lead-in sentence.
+  <p class="lead-in-text">This is a lead-in-text sentence.
 Use it at the beginning of a page to provide context.</p>
   <p>This is what regular paragraph text looks like.
 Any large portions of text should be set at the regular text size (19px) in order to increase readability.</p>
   <p class="detail-text">Detail text can be used for secondary ui elements.</p>
   <p class="large-text">Larger text is helpful for primary menu items.</p>
 </div>

 ## Inline Styles
+{: .styleguide-heading }

 As a best practice, you should use emphasis and strong text over italic and bold text.